-History, according to the current national curriculum, ‘fires pupils’ curiosity and imagination, moving and inspiring them with the dilemmas, choices and beliefs of people in the past’.
-The History PGCE aims to equip you to do just that, developing your ability to plan meaningful historical experiences for pupils, to teach effectively and to assess your own and your pupils’ achievements.
+History, according to the current national curriculum, “should inspire pupils’ curiosity to know more about the past”.
+The History school direct PGCE aims to equip you to do just that, developing your ability to plan meaningful historical experiences for pupils, to teach effectively and to assess your own and your pupils’ achievements.
 By the end of the PGCE year, you will understand why history is taught in schools, how pupils learn and make sense of the past, and how to teach history in an exciting way that develops learners.

 Students will be joining one of the largest History PGCE programmes in the country, allowing them to benefit from a team of tutors with a wide range of expertise and interests.
 Students will also be able to develop strong peer networks across tutor groups and share ideas, resources and advice.

-The UCL Institute of Education History PGCE course explores a number of aspects of diverse multicultural histories, and our tutors and alumni are regularly involved in presenting such hidden histories in local and national forums.
+The PGCE course explores a number of aspects of diverse multicultural histories, and our tutors and alumni are regularly involved in presenting such hidden histories in local and national forums.
 We also offer students unique London-based opportunities at museums or other historical sites, in order to develop understanding of learning history outside the classroom.

-UCL Institute of Education (IOE) is a global leader in teacher education.
+UCL IOE is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
-All UCL School Direct students have full access to UCL student support services and facilities.
+All school direct trainees have full access to UCL student support services/facilities.

-This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
-The only difference is that students apply directly via UCAS to the school or alliance.
+The school direct programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
+The only difference is students apply directly to the NRTA via the DfE ‘Apply’ service.
 Candidates will still attend the same university lectures.

 Click here for full details of the History course